 Large amounts of brush and large trees removed by commercial landscaping services must be disposed of by the company.
 If you hire someone to cut your brush, be sure that the cost of hauling the brush, yard waste and other debris away is included in the price estimate you receive.
 The free Chipper Service operated by the City of Brentwood is designated to accommodate routine trimming and pruning done by the homeowner.
 Without limitations, the City would be unable to service all homes monthly.

-Currently the department uses two employees, working on each chipper truck for eight hours a day to remove all debris.
-In January 2019, the City of Brentwood will begin using a grapple truck which will collect brush more efficiently.
+The City of Brentwood started using a grapple truck in 2019 which collects brush more efficiently.
 The grapple truck will require only one operator, will increase speed, and reduce Injury and employee fatigue.
-Grapple trucks will be used during storm clean-up, or large debris blocking a spillway, culvert, or road.
+The grapple truck is used during storm clean-up, or large debris blocking a spillway, culvert, or road.

 Service Center, Public Works - 615.371.0080